 Dashabhuja Ganapathi is on the southern side of the sanctum.
 The Naga Prathistha is on the south-west portion of the pradakshinavattam.
 There are also separate shrines for Hanuman, Veerabhadreshwarar, Subrahmanya and Shivalingas.

 The Saraswathi Mandapam is on the southern side of the outer circle.
 Vidyarambham ceremonies are conducted here.
 This is a Hindu tradition where children are formally introduced to learning.
 The ritual is ususally conducted on Vijayadashami day.

 Navaratri is the main festival at Mookambika temple.
 Navratri celebrates the victory of Goddess Durga over Mahishasura, the buffalo-headed demon.
 She fought for nine days and nine nights before rising victorious on the tenth day.

 The nearest railway station is Mookambika Road.
 It is 29 km (39 min) from Kollur.
-An auto ride will set you back by ₹ 400.
-A taxi will cost ₹ 600.
-Alternatively, you could take an auto to Baindur bus station and board a bus to Kollur.
-The route winds through jungles.
-At night wild animals often cross the road.
+An auto ride will set you back by ₹400.
+A taxi will cost ₹600.
+Alternatively, you could hire an auto to Baindur bus station and then board a bus to Kollur.
+The route winds through dense jungles.
+At night many wild animals turn up on the road.